 As adults, we too are slapped with intentional, hurtful remarks.
 Or unintentional, careless words.

-Sometimes it happens when we open up our heart to share something, and our vulnerability is met with unhelpful comments.
+Sometimes it happens when we open up our hearts to share something, and our vulnerability is met with unhelpful comments.

 Sometimes, the mess of someone repeatedly hurt and disappoints us.